Raphi Stein, Mordechai Willig, the Monstrous Boruch Lanner, and the Ghosts of the BDA’s Past

 What made the scandal especially devastating was not only the scale of the abuse, but the institutional failure surrounding it.

-Only later—after investigative journalism, mounting survivor testimony, public outrage, and criminal proceedings—did the depth of the catastrophe become undeniable.
-Rabbi Willig eventually issued a public apology acknowledging that he had fundamentally misjudged the situation and failed to recognize the patterns of abuse.
+Only after investigative journalism, mounting survivor testimony, public outrage, and criminal proceedings did the depth of the catastrophe become undeniable.

 That apology mattered.
 It was morally significant and personally courageous.
 But it also marked a psychological turning point within the Orthodox institutional world.
 The Lanner scandal permanently embedded a fear within rabbinic leadership: the fear of once again being seen as the authority figures who failed to protect victims while extending patience or credibility to the wrong man.